Anti-Catalan sentiment

-Anti-Catalan sentiment is the collective name given to various trends in Spain, France and Italy that expresses disdain, discrimination, or hatred for Catalonia, to Catalans, Catalan culture, Catalan nationalism, Catalan language or its history.
+Anti-Catalan sentiment is the collective name given to various trends in Spain, France and Italy that expresses disdain, discrimination, or hatred for Catalonia, to Catalans, Catalan culture, Catalan language or its history.
 It can also be referred to as Anti-Catalanism (anticatalanisme, /ca/) or Catalanophobia.

 Description

 In a historical context, anti-Catalanism expresses itself as a hostile attitude towards the Catalan language, people, traditions or anything identified with Catalonia.
 In a political context it may express itself as the reaction to a perceived intrusion of Catalan political nationalism into the area.
 In its most extreme circumstances, this may also be referred as Catalanophobia, though it is not a phobia per se.
 Several political movements, known for organising boycotts of products from Catalonia, are also actively identified with anti-Catalanism.
 Anti-Catalan sentiment often expresses the denial of the existence, in any degree or form, of Catalan national identity, whether in the past or in the present.

 Sometimes, Catalans abroad or within Catalonia have experienced verbal harassment or denial of provision of goods and services, often in reaction to the use of Catalan language.